-We offer France stamps, France stamp collections, complete France stamp sets, errors & varieties, proofs, essays, postal history and covers including first day covers for this area.
+We offer French stamps, French stamp collections, complete French stamp sets, errors & varieties, proofs, essays, postal history and covers including first day covers for this area.
 Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps, classic stamps, postmarks & cancellations, specialised collections, estate boxes and anything related to stamp collecting and filling your stamp albums - just keep your eye on us!

 The first mail service was set up on 19 June 1464 by decree of Louis XI but it only operated for the king and the royal court.
 France's first stamps were the 20 centimes black & 1 franc orange- vermilion issued on 1 January 1849.
 France was one of the original signatories of the UPU in 1874.
 On 1st January 1899, following the introduction of the Imperial Penny Post a week earlier, the French established a Colonial rate equal to the French internal mail rate.